 If you suspect a child or young person is being abused you can help make it stop by making a child protection referral.

-Contact the Multi-Agency Safeguarding Hub (MASH) on 0161 770 7777 option 1, option 3 and ask to speak to the Duty Officer, or e-mail child.mash@oldham.gov.uk.
+Contact the Multi-Agency Safeguarding Hub (MASH) on 0161 770 7777 option 1, option 3 and ask to speak to the Duty Officer.